fjemi/python-hello-world/README.md

 This is a template for deploying a Python script in a Docker image.

 ## Usage
-Clone the repository, navigate the repository's root directory, and build and run the Docker image.
+Clone the repo, and navigate to the root directory of the repo.
+Then build and run the Docker image.
 ```sh
 $ git clone https://github.com/fjemi/python-hello-world.git helloworld